davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   ```

 - Implement the `public boolean isFull()` method which tests to see if the tree is full.
 Recall that a BST is full if every node has either 0 or 2 children.
-An empty tree (in which the `localRoot` points to `null`) is not full.
-Here's what to do if a tree has a root node: It's a leaf, then the tree is full.
-If the root node has only one child, the tree is not full.
-Otherwise, the root node must have two children, and it's full if both of its subtrees are also full.
-You need to create the private helper method.
+Like the other methods you've had to implement earlier, start by creating a recursive helper method, `private boolean isFullHelper(Node<E> localRoot)` that inputs a tree node.
+An empty tree (i.e., `localRoot` is `null`) is not full, so return `false` immediately.
+Here's what to do otherwise: If `localRoot` is a leaf node, then the tree is full, so return `true`.
+If the `localRoot` node has only one child, the tree is not full, so return `false`.
+Otherwise, the given `localRoot` node must have *two* children, and it's full if both of its subtrees are also full ... so call your helper method recursively on the two children and see what they return!

   ```java
   BinarySearchTree<Integer> my_bst = new BinarySearchTree<>();